 The Leadership Institute Fund

 The SEMC Leadership Institute, a national program, launched in November 2020 as a professional development program of the Southeastern Museums Conference (SEMC).
 SEMC partnered with the Association of African American Museums (AAAM) to pilot this new Leadership Institute clearly focused on leadership training for staff of small- and mid-sized institutions.
-The Leadership Institute, which will run again in 2022, is the perfect opportunity for you to directly impact the future of museums and museum leaders.
+The Leadership Institute, which graduated the 2nd cohort in 2022, is the perfect opportunity for you to directly impact the future of museums and museum leaders.
 More information on Leadership Institute sponsorship opportunities here.

 The Martha Battle Jackson Fund